Home | Bus routes | Operational details | Service changes | Operators & Garages | Photo gallery

 Relatively recently, the section between Twickenham and Hounslow was taken off, being left to the 281.
 Just as, forty years previously, the 27 had been withdrawn from this section and diverted to run to Teddington (albeit in stages), now the 33 was diverted at Twickenham to run via Strawberry Hill to Teddington, with a projection to Fulwell, where was its new home garage.
 Thus, for the second time, the 33 replaced the 27!

 In the last ten years, there has been much messing about with the frequency.
-The closure of Hammersmith Bridge forced the conversion to little Dennis Darts, and a 10 minute service was run, suitably enhanced at peak hours.
+Due to structural weakness the Hammersmith Bridge cannot now take double deckers, even though all the routes that cross it carry very heavy loads in peak times.
+This forced the conversion to little Dennis Darts, and a 10 minute service was run, suitably enhanced at peak hours.
 More recently, the service was enhanced between Richmond and Hammersmith, but the section out to Fulwell dropped to every 15 minutes.
 Then the full 7-8 minute service was extended to operate throughout, a considerable improvement, albeit at the expense of part of route 290 into Richmond.
 Later, the frequency was very slightly reduced to every 8 minutes.

 Navigation